denzelnasol/restaurant-inspection-app/README.md

-A Restaurant Inspection application made using Java and Android Studio which fetches real-world restaurant inspection data displays it on an interactive map
+A restaurant inspection application made using Java and Android Studio which fetches real-world restaurant inspection data displays it on an interactive map

 Iteration 1 Roles